-Even before the federal government announced that Canada would welcome 25,000 Syrian refugees, MOSAIC had announced its preparedness to provide support for 1,000 displaced persons.
+Even before the federal government announced that Canada would welcome 25,000 Syrian refugees by the end of 2016, MOSAIC had announced its preparedness to provide support for 1,000 displaced persons.
 In the 8 months following that announcement, MOSAIC has worked with almost 1800 refugees, with close to 500 identified as Syrian.

 Since the start of the Syrian crisis in 2011, MOSAIC has worked closely with the Syrian community, acting as a focal point for information and support.
 We have supported the establishment of the Syrian Community Network, which includes 18 leaders and activists, to provide support to Syrian refugees and their families.